OCDX/softwareEngFinalProj/sprint1/sprint1Doc.md

 	[Commit](https://github.com/jaredwelch1/softwareEngFinalProj/commit/be4a86a8a3635a01ec1d2c65bcc2590fe4ee62b2)

-- [ ] organize links to various documents needed for the sprint
+- [x] organize links to various documents needed for the sprint

+	Jared